axbg/talks/sibiu-web-meetup/presentation/slides.md

 A *couple* of users can join a live session where they can share both their webcam and microphone

-A user will start a room and will receive a randomly generated ID that should be used by the other users to join the same room
+A user will start a room and will receive a randomly generated ID that should be used by the other users to join

 The app is built using:
 - React